WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 **Reports** -generate reports on system activity

-**Harvest Configuration** - view the harvester status, configure time-based bandwidth restrictions (how much content can be downloaded during different times of the day or week) and harvest profiles (such as how many documents to download, whether to compress them, delays to accommodate the hosting server, etc.)
+**Harvest Configuration** - view the harvester status, and configure harvest profiles (such as how many documents to download, whether to compress them, delays to accommodate the hosting server, etc.)

 **Users, Roles, Agencies, Rejection Reasons, Indicators & flags** - create and manage users, agencies, roles, privileges, rejection reasons,